Will you still need to make your student loan payments if the Department of Education shuts down?

 It’s also important to remember that dissolving the DoE would require Congressional approval, making it a complex and lengthy process.

-What Should Borrowers Do?
+What Should Borrowers With Student Loan Payments Do?

-While no immediate changes are happening, staying informed is crucial.
+Yet, while no immediate changes are happening, staying informed is crucial.
 Here’s how you can stay prepared:

 - Stay informed and listen for updates on student loan forgiveness, repayment, and consolidation options.